 2. Advancement of medical technology

 In recent years, due to changes in population composition and disease diagnosis, medical care has shifted its focus not only to disease treatment, but also to disease morbidity prediction and prevention.
 In addition to medical professionals, various health-related businesses such as biotechnology, pharmaceuticals, and healthcare have entered the medical field, and the boundary between illness and health is becoming blurred.
-These changes have made it possible to diagnose and treat diseases at an early stage, but if further technological development progresses, it will be possible to understand future disease risks, and high-risk customers will actively take out high-priced insurance.
-There is a possibility that insurance payments will increase significantly due to the increased risk of reverse-selection enrollment, the discovery of diseases that were not previously discovered, and the expansion of disease standards.
+These changes have made it possible to diagnose and treat diseases at an early stage.
+However, further technological development progresses may identify future disease risks, and high-risk customers will actively take out high-priced insurance.
+There is a possibility that insurance payments will increase significantly due to the increased risk of adverse-selection enrollment, the discovery of diseases that were not previously discovered, and the expansion of disease standards.
 Based on the newly developed insurance products and the coverage of in-force policies, the Group investigates the trends of medical technology in general in preparation for these risks, and examines the accuracy and spread of the technology with a view to several years from now.
 By evaluating, we analyze the impact on underwriting and payment of life insurance.
 In addition, with the development of medical technology, it will be possible for insurance companies to underwrite insurance in subdivided risks, but the authority and scope of utilization of personal health data are not generally defined, and customers If you use it for insurance underwriting beyond your expectations, the Group's credibility may be significantly damaged and may incur losses.

 3. Re-insurance transactions